Meekb/Un_Bored/README.md

 # GET Un-Bored
-## Activity Generator for Indecisive Humans
+## An Activity Generator for Indecisive Humans